radixdlt/babylon-ledger-app/README.md

 Ledger Nano S/S Plus/X app for Babylon

+## Branching Policy
+This repository follows quite traditional branching policy:
+- `main` contains the current released version
+- `develop` collects all changes planned for inclusion into the next release

+## Future Version Changes Summary
+This section contains a list of changes merged into branch and planned for merging into `main`.
+For `main` this section is just a placeholder.

 ## Build

 Simplest way to build app is to use [application builder container](https://github.com/LedgerHQ/ledger-app-builder) provided by Ledger.